skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve is not so sure, "Look, we don't even know if the children are still alive."

-Beck shruggs, "Sure, but the guy who took them is, and we can at least fix that."
+Beck shrugs, "Sure, but the guy who took them is, and we can at least fix that."

 A debate ensues.
 Skeeve is sensitive to the plight of the villagers,